 Spring Semester Applications

-- Awards will be made in April and May.
+- Awards will be made in May.
 Some awards may be awarded later in the summer.
 Scholarship recipients will be notified by email if selected for a scholarship

 All Named Scholarship recipients are required to submit a thank you letter, photo and biographical paragraph to the Office of Alumni and Development.
 Recipients are also expected to attend a reception honoring the donors of Named Scholarships.

 Frequently Asked Questions

 The key thing is to address the criteria in the scholarship description and let the Committee know a little bit about yourself and your plans in, and after, law school.

 If the scholarship is for students with an interest in business law – you need to specifically highlight your interest in business law.
 Some possibilities to articulate are what drew you to that type of law, what you have done that demonstrates your interest in that type of law (internships, volunteer work, etc.), what you hope to do in that area of law.